tikael1011/tikael1011.github.io/README.md

 Things to do(checklist):

+- [X] Share some details in SE part.
-- [ ] List all the potential questions in both se and ds part.
+- [ ] Share some details in DS part.
 - [ ] Answer to the questions above
 - [ ] More details about **_other projects_**
 - [ ] BattleShip AI